cockroachdb/docs/src/current/cockroachcloud/plan-your-cluster-advanced.md

 To determine the number of nodes and the hardware configuration to store 1350 GiB of data, refer to the table in [Create Your Cluster]({% link cockroachcloud/create-your-cluster.md %}#step-2-select-the-cloud-provider).
 One way to reach a 1350 GiB storage capacity is 3 nodes with 480 GiB per node, which gives you a capacity of (3*480 GiB) = 1440 GiB.

-Let's see how many vCPUs you need to meet your performance requirement of 2000 TPS.
-We don't recommend 2 vCPU nodes for production, so the first compute configuration you should check is 3 nodes with 4 vCPUs per node.
+To meet your performance requirement of 2000 TPS, consider a configuration of 3 nodes with 4 vCPUs per node.
 This configuration has (3*4 vCPUs) = 12 vCPUs.
-Since each vCPU can handle around 1000 TPS, a configuration of 4 vCPUs per node meets your performance requirements.
+Each vCPU can handle around 1000 TPS, so this configuration provides 12000 TPS, which exceeds your performance requirements.

 Your final configuration is as follows: